RizsimStudiosOfficial/Incredibox-V9CODEPORT-Template/README.md

 # NOTE
 I will make a YT tutorial of how your supposed to mod this version of incredibox so then you can do it too!

+# MAIN QUESTION FOR PORTING V8 CODED MODS TO V9?
+will the !0 or the !1 work?
+The answer to that is yes I think I never tested that but when putting it in the script.min.js file it should work But I highly still recommend putting the app js thru the vercel js site to get a more accurate result!